 Even the less extreme example of TikTok illustrates how, since the Internet boom of the 1990s, technology has become aesthetic to the point that distinctions between art and technology blur and the pre-modern notion of ars (or technē) may, for better or worse, make a comeback.
-Both Fluxus’ program to abolish fine art and replace it with “art-amusement” and “vaudeville art” and the Situationist (Johan Huizinga-inspired) concept of ludic urbanism replacing functionalist urbanism ended up as, sometimes literal, blueprints for “gamification” design in today’s creative industries.
+Both Fluxus’s program to abolish fine art and replace it with “art-amusement” and “vaudeville art” and the Situationist (Johan Huizinga-inspired) concept of ludic urbanism replacing functionalist urbanism ended up as, sometimes literal, blueprints for “gamification” design in today’s creative industries.